 Think you are the only one with one nerve left?
 Cats experience stress, too, and that feeling can trigger excessive meowing.
 Do you have a new baby in the home or have you added another pet?
 Did you recently move?
 Are YOU experiencing stress?
 Your cat could respond to any of of these factors which manifests in excessive meowing.

-Like humans, cats can become mentally confused and disoriented as they age and may result to meowing as a means of expressing their frustration with the aging process.
+Like humans, cats can become mentally confused and disoriented as they age and may resort to meowing as a means of expressing their frustration with the aging process.